Iranians fret about the future after Trump exits nuclear deal

 A telephone survey of 1,003 Iranians conducted in April by IranPoll, a Toronto-based firm, found 67 percent of respondents felt the country should "retaliate" if the U.S. violated the nuclear deal.
 The survey had a margin of error of 3.1 percent.

-While the burning of U.S. flags is common in Iran and harsh criticism of America has been a staple of Iranian politics for years, that was the first time observers could remember anything being set alight inside the parliament.
+Although the burning of U.S. flags is common in Iran and harsh criticism of America has been a staple of Iranian politics for years, that was the first time observers could remember anything being set alight inside the Parliament.

 Many also have family members abroad, with Los Angeles a popular destination for Iranian ex-pats.

-Ali Arouzi reported from Tehran, Saphora Smith reported from London, and Rima Abdelkader reported from New York.
+Ali Arouzi reported from Tehran, and Saphora Smith from London.
+Rima Abdelkader contributed reporting from New York.